moe123/coconut/ReadMe.markdown

 -----------------------------------------------------------------------------------------------

-Coconut supports multiple programming paradigms, including object-oriented, imperative and functional programming or procedural styles and other specifics such as the selector-key interface.
-It features a dynamic type system and automatic memory management using the built-in scope ref-counting system but without getting in the way, as you can work on the stack as well as on the heap ; you may copy and/or move, acquiring ref-counted containers on the fly.
+Coconut supports multiple programming paradigms, including object-oriented, imperative and functional programming or procedural styles and other specifics such as the selector-key interface.It features a dynamic type system and automatic memory management using the built-in scope ref-counting system but without getting in the way, as you can work on the stack as well as on the heap ; you may copy and/or move, acquiring ref-counted containers on the fly.
 Coconut is really similar to Smalltalk, Ruby, Python, Swift and the Objective-C philosophy but purily written in modern-portable C++.
+Coconut Objects sit between runtime (dynamic) and compile-time (static) polymorphism, however, we did not templatized collections (which are underneath templates containing Any Objects) like in Rust or Swift because it has not advantages in our context except making initialization syntax complex for `nada`.
+Note that Coconut is written in C++11, C++14 is not widely and fully implemented yet.

 -----------------------------------------------------------------------------------------------

 Builtin runtime dependencies:

 - ASIO (Looper/Timer/Events) http://think-async.com